Matthias Brandt

-Matthias Brandt (born 7 October 1961) is a German actor and audiobook narrator.
+Matthias Brandt (born 7 October 1961) is a German actor, audiobook narrator, and writer.
 He has appeared in more than seventy films since 1989.

 Early life

 Brandt was born in West Berlin.
 He is the youngest of the three sons of the former German Chancellor Willy Brandt and his Norwegian-born wife Rut.
 He has an older half-sister Ninja from his father's first marriage with Carlota Thorkildsen.